Updated June 2018

 By Military1 Staff

-At 93 years and 166 days old as of last week, former President George H.W.
-Bush now holds the title as the longest living U.S. president.
+At 94 years old, former President George H.W.
+Bush holds the title as the longest living U.S. president.
 He overtook the distinction from former President Gerald Ford, who died in December 2006 at 93 and 165 days old.

 The revelation was first reported on by political writer Gabe Fisher, who tweeted the current list of presidential longevity as it stands.